-Today, the Board of Directors and the Executive Board have approved the annual report of IK Investment Partners ApS for the financial year 1 January - 31 December 2021.
+Today, the Board Of Directors and the Executive Board have approved the annual report of Flexport International A/S (hereafter: the Company) for the financial year 1 January - 31 December 2021.

 The annual report has been prepared in accordance with the Danish Financial Statements Act.